Megpoid: Additional software

-On October 21, 2011, a new version of the software, called "V3 Megpoid", was released, containing a package of four different tones of GUMI's voice for Vocaloid 3: Adult, Power, Sweet, and Whisper.
+On October 21, 2011, a new version of the software, called "V3 Megpoid", was released, containing a package of four different tones of Gumi's voice for Vocaloid 3: Adult, Power, Sweet, and Whisper.
 This was one of the first 4 packages released on the same day for the then-new engine, the others being Mew, SeeU, and VY1V3.
 This was originally going to be an expansion pack for the Vocaloid 2 version of GUMI under the name of "Megpoid Extend" and was based on the "Append" vocals of Crypton Future Media.
 On March 16, 2012, an update of the Vocaloid 2 Megpoid was released, called "V3 Megpoid - Native".
-On February 28, 2013, another new version of GUMI, called "Megpoid English" was released also for the Vocaloid 3 engine.
+On February 28, 2013, another new version of Gumi, called "Megpoid English", was released, also for the Vocaloid 3 engine.

 On November 5, 2015, an update to the V3 Megpoid package, called "Megpoid V4", was released for the Vocaloid 4 engine, updating the vocals from V3 Megpoid and V3 Megpoid - Native along with adding alternative versions to the vocals, including: MellowAdult, PowerFat, NaturalSweet, SoftWhisper, and NativeFat.
-These vocals made use of the new Vocaloid 4 feature "Cross-Synthesis".
-Vocaloid 4 Cross Synthesis also allowed for the Vocaloid 3 version of the Megpoid software, though it was restricted only to working with the five Vocaloid 3 Japanese vocals.
-Noboru responded that the English bank for Vocaloid 4 would be updated at a later time, but there is currently no schedule.
-When asked about what this meant, Noboru replied "this year or next" (2016/2017).
-In regards to making more than 1 vocal, he noted this may be too difficult.
-Ultimately, Megpoid English was never updated by the time VOCALOID4 was retired and VOCALOID5 released.
+These vocals made use of the new Vocaloid 4 feature "cross-synthesis".
+The Vocaloid 4 editor's cross-synthesis also worked with the Vocaloid 3 version of the Megpoid software, though it was restricted only to the five Japanese vocals.
+Noboru Murakami, president of Internet Co., Ltd., announced that the English bank for Vocaloid 4 would be updated at a later point.
+When asked in October 2015 about what this meant, Murakami replied "later in the year or next year", noting that it would be difficult to make more voicebanks for her.
+Ultimately, Megpoid English was never updated by the time Vocaloid 4 was retired and Vocaloid 5 released.

-The voice was also featured in use on the Vocaloid Keyboard prototype.
+Megpoid was also featured in use on the Vocaloid Keyboard prototype.

-In addition, an unrelated Vocaloid product called "Megpoid Talk" was developed which allowed Megpoid speech.
+In addition, a product called "Megpoid Talk", a speech synthesizer with the voice of Gumi, was released in 2014.

-"Native" and "English" were released for the Mobile Vocaloid Editor.
+The "Native" and "English" voicebanks were released for the Mobile Vocaloid Editor.

-She was also set to have a "Falsetto" vocal.
-Due to issues with balancing the vocal with the normal vocals, it was dropped and a Vocaloid called "Kokone" was developed instead with Falsetto capabilities.
+Megpoid was also set to have a "falsetto" vocal for Vocaloid 3.
+Due to issues with balancing the vocal with the normal vocals, it was dropped, and a Vocaloid with falsetto capabilities, Kokone, was developed instead.

 Volume 3 of the Vocaloid-P Data Series was also dedicated to the Megpoid V3 software.

-In September 2022, GUMI received a speech voicebank for the A.I.VOICE text-to-speech software named A.I.VOICE GUMI.
-She was updated to A.I.VOICE2 in June 2024.
+In September 2022, Gumi received a speech voicebank for the A.I.
+Voice text-to-speech software, called A.I.
+Voice Gumi.
+She was updated to A.I.
+Voice 2 in June 2024.

-On October 13, 2022, AI Megpoid was released on the VOCALOID6 engine as an AI voicebank with Japanese, English, and Mandarin Chinese support.
-Her AI release was on the same day that YAMAHA released VOCALOID6.
+The voicebank AI Megpoid was released for the Vocaloid 6 engine on October 13, 2022, the release date of the engine itself, as an AI voicebank with Japanese, English, and Mandarin Chinese support.